ludocode/onramp/docs/virtual-machine.md

 In a freestanding environment, the command-line, environment variables and working directory may all be null.

 The capabilities field contains a set of flags describing what features are supported by the VM.
-(The capabilities bitmap is not yet defined.
-For now it's just zero.)
+The following flags exist, with bits numbered from low to high:

+- bit 0: input echo.
+1 if the input stream is echoed to the output; 0 otherwise.
+If possible the VM should not echo input.
+- bit 1: input blocks.
+1 if the read syscall blocks until a byte is available; 0 if it doesn't, instead reading zero bytes successfully when no input data exists.
+If possible the VM should not block on input.
+- bit 2: input line-oriented (i.e. [POSIX canonical](https://en.wikipedia.org/wiki/POSIX_terminal_interface#Canonical_mode_processing)).
+1 if input is only available once a full line has been processed; 0 if input is available immediately on each keystroke.
+If possible the VM should not line-buffer input.

-Note that the process information table and its associated information must not be written to, except that command-line arguments and environment variables may be modified (for example with `strtok()`.)
+Note that the process info table and its associated information must not be written to except that command-line arguments and environment variables may be modified (for example with `strtok()`.)
 Any other changes are undefined behaviour, and may crash the VM or corrupt the parent process.